directeye/docsy/content/en/blog/2024-05-11-wrapup-myscripts.md

 That's why I have conversations like the one below with ChatGPT to refine it and make it sound more natural.

 On the other hand, I've noticed that even when I provide the same instructions repeatedly, the resulting translation can vary each time.
-So, I've compiled a script with the wording I find most suitable.
+So, I compiled a script with the wording I find most suitable.

 When I'm aiming for even greater naturalness, I'll provide the following prompt: